bazelbuild/bazel-blog/_posts/2015-07-01-Configuration-File.md

 [DepAnn](http://errorprone.info/bugpattern/DepAnn) checks by adding the `--javacopt="-Xep:DepAnn:OFF"` flag in your `~/.bazelrc`.
 However, `~/.bazelrc` is not really convenient as it a user file, not shared with your team.
-You could instead add a rc file at `tools/bazel.rc` in your workspace with the content of the bazelrc file you want to share with your team:
+You could instead add an rc file at `tools/bazel.rc` in your workspace with the content of the bazelrc file you want to share with your team:

 ```